CiganOliviu/ciganoliviudavid/README.md

 There is a version of this project which is not a plugin, is an independent app.
 Here is the full documentation of how this webapp works: https://github.com/CiganEnterprise/CustomerRelationshipManagement

+On short about the CRM:

+##### CLIENTSMANAGEMENT

+The clients management database contains 4 different tables.
+Clients Details which is about different informations about the clients such as the type of the client, number of finished projects, size of the client and others.

+Clients Feedback represents the feedback from the clients, how they fell about the services the business provides.

+Messages to clients represents special emails which are sent to the clients about different topics like how the project work is going, about problems who occur during the project development or others.

+Projects requests represents that part of the system where clients ask about new projects that they need.
+You as business or self employed person are able to refuse, accept or don't answer if you wish.
+In the moment you change the status of the requested project, a feedback will be sent to the user.
+For more details about how the system works here is the documentation: https://github.com/CiganEnterprise/CustomerRelationshipManagement

+Products management and Projects management represents where is the business working in the moment you request a project.
+You can see how many projects or products does the business have as active working, planned or finished.
+In this way you as client can see how does the business go and your changes to get accepted for future projects.